- Overview Dragon wall art for kids

 - Circular rugs symbolizing the dragon's territory

-How does lighting specifically interact with dragon wall art?
+How does lighting interact specifically with dragon wall art?

 To maximize the visual impact of dragon wall art: